jmurga/MKtest.jl/docs/src/summstat.md

 # Summary statistics
-To estimate summary statistics, we will used the estimated expected fixation rates and frequency spectra as well as empirical data.
+To estimate summary statistics, we need to used the estimated expected fixation rates and frequency spectra as well as empirical data.

 The module includes functions to parse TGP from [Uricchio et al. (2019)](https://doi.org/10.1038/s41559-019-0890-6) and DGN from [Murga-Moreno et al. (2019)](https://doi.org/10.1093/nar/gkz372
 ).

-Please to parse raw data into SFS and divergence counts, first download raw files deposited in our repository:
+Please to parse TGP or DGN raw data into SFS and divergence counts, first download raw files deposited in our repository:

  - [TGP](https://raw.githubusercontent.com/jmurga/MKtest.jl/master/data/tgp.txt)
  - [DGN Zambia population](https://raw.githubusercontent.com/jmurga/MKtest.jl/master/data/dgn_ral.txt)
  - [DGN Raleigh population](https://raw.githubusercontent.com/jmurga/MKtest.jl/master/data/dgn_zi.txt)

+If you are going to parse DGN, you need to change the value of the argument *isoline* to *true*.
+Following the [Murga-Moreno et al. (2019)](https://doi.org/10.1093/nar/gkz372) sample size for each population is:

+ - Zambia population: 154
+ - RAL population: 160

 ## Parsing genomic data